duplode/stunts-cartography/README.md

 * To generate a track map, fill both path fields as appropriate (the base path is prepended to the TRK or RPL file path, so that relative paths can be used during a session) and optionally change the rendering parameters.
-Then, click one of the buttons at the top to generate PNG or SVG output.
+Then, click the "Draw map" at the top to generate the map.
+* For Cartography builds using cairo, as in the default configuration, it is possible to choose whether the output will be PNG or SVG.
+For other build configurations, the format is fixed to to one of those two.
 * Picking an inexistent file or a TRK too small or too large to be a proper track file will suspend the rendering.
 Invalid parameter values, or values out of the ranges presented at the interface, will be replaced by the